 The rotate directive controls how many times a log is rotated before old logs are removed.
 If you specify a rotation number of 0, logs will be removed immediately after they are rotated.
 If you specify an email address using the mail directive as file, logs are emailed and removed.

-Your system will need a functioning MTA to be able to send email.
+Your system will need a functioning Mail Transfer Agent to be able to send email.

 To rotate logs every week, set the following configuration directive: